 - While departmental assistantships are awarded on a year-to-year basis, students accepted into the MA program and offered departmental TA funding at the time of admission normally receive it for two years.
-They must use their two years of funding eligibility within two academic years of their initial enrollment in the graduate program. - Students who enter the MA program without departmental TA funding, but who are later offered funding, usually receive such funding for a pro-rated period consistent with their year of entry.
+They must use their two years of funding eligibility within two academic years of their initial enrollment in the graduate program. - Students who enter the MA program without departmental TA funding, but who are later offered funding, usually receive such funding for a pro-rated period consistent with their year of entry. - Reappointment as a departmental assistant for a second year is dependent on satisfactory academic progress, acceptable performance of assigned duties, and the availability of funding.

-- Reappointment as a departmental assistant for a second year is made on the basis of satisfactory academic progress, acceptable performance of assigned duties, and the availability of funding. - Departmental assistantships are subject to termination at any time that it is determined that the student is failing to make satisfactory academic progress or failing to perform his/her assigned duties in an acceptable manner. - Students who wish to interrupt their departmental assistantships may request a leave of absence from the graduate coordinator.
+- Departmental assistantships are subject to termination at any time that it is determined that the student is failing to make satisfactory academic progress or failing to perform their assigned duties in an acceptable manner. - All new graduate teaching assistants must attend a university-wide workshop held for graduate teaching assistants prior to the beginning of fall semester classes.
+Graduate students who have no prior successful teaching experience at the college level must enroll in GRSC 7770 or participate in an equivalent departmental training before or concurrent with being assigned teaching responsibilities. - Students who wish to interrupt their departmental assistantships may request a leave of absence from the graduate coordinator.
 All such leave requests must be made in writing (email is fine), and they must clearly spell out why the leave is being requested and when the departmental assistantship will be resumed.
 The Graduate School must approve all leave requests.
-A leave of absence will be granted only for good cause such as serious medical and health-related issues; major financial and employment issues; pregnancy, childbirth, child care, elder care, and other significant family issues; and other major personal circumstances that interfere with the ability to undertake graduate study.
+A leave of absence will be granted only for good cause such as serious medical and health-related issues; major financial and employment issues; pregnancy, childbirth, childcare, elder care, and other significant family issues; and other major personal circumstances that interfere with the ability to undertake graduate study.
 An approved leave of absence does not stop the clock unless the leave is granted for pregnancy, childbirth, or adoption: time on leave counts toward any University, Graduate School, or program time limits pertaining to the degree being sought. - All approved leaves are subject to the funding time frames outlined above.
 Any leave taken without a formal written request, or in defiance of the denial of such a request, may result in the student forfeiting some or all remaining funding.
-If a student submits a leave request, has his/her leave granted, and then has a change of plans, his/her TA funding for the requested leave period can be restored only at the discretion of the graduate coordinator, subject to departmental needs. - Departmental assistants must register for at least 12 credit hours each semester but are encouraged to register for up to 18 credit hours per semester.
-During the time between completing all required courses and the successful completion of a thesis proposal, the student may register for HIST 7000.
+If a student submits a leave request, has their leave granted, and then has a change of plans, their TA funding for the requested leave period can be restored only at the discretion of the graduate coordinator, subject to departmental needs. - Departmental assistants must register for at least 12 credit hours per semester but are encouraged to register for up to 18 credit hours per semester.
+Between completing all required courses and completing a thesis proposal, the student may register for HIST 7000.
 After the advisory committee has approved the proposal, the student must register for HIST 7300. - Departmental assistants are expected to devote full time to their studies.
-Other concurrent employment while holding an assistantship.
+The department strongly discourages other concurrent employment while holding an assistantship is strongly discouraged.